 ReferencesGerard Fontaine, Anna Irina Kukrika, Christopher Curtis Mead

-From the architect.
+Text description provided by the architects.
 The Paris Opera, or Palais Garnier, is the most famous auditorium in the world.
 With 2,200 seats, this opera house designed by Charles Garnier is admired as one of the most prominent architectural masterpieces of its time.